Author Guidelines and Submission Instructions: Journal of the Society for Social Work and Research

 - Tables and figures should use Calibri or Arial font, no smaller than 9 point

-- Mask the manuscript for blind review by following instructions for Ensuring a Blind Review.
+- Mask the manuscript for anonymous review by following instructions for Ensuring a Masked Review.

 - Key points to remember in masking the manuscript include

 - Self-citations: Replace authors’ names with “Author” in the in-text citations and reference list.
 Alternatively, ensure the text is neutral and does not indicate you are citing your previous work.

 - Masked title page attached to manuscript: Include only the running head, article title, and submission date